Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What laws and regulations govern the employment relationship?

-Employment relations in Spain are governed by a large number of regulations which are derived from:
+Employment relations in Spain are governed by a large number of regulations, which derive from:

 - the international community;